barryclark/jekyll-now/_posts/2017-10-3-Hello-World.md

 ## My blog
 ### First blog post
-This is my first blog on my technical interests.I am interested in the field of Natural Language Processing and Semantic Search.
+This is my first blog on my technical interests.
 So stay tuned for some cool and interesting  stuff ahead.

 One of my favourite quote